Jack Quinn (politician): As President of Erie Community College

 Quinn was appointed President of Erie Community College in 2008.
 There were 59 candidates who were nationally-considered for the post; and the consensus by the ECC Board of Trustees was to appoint Quinn.

 As the top leader of ECC, Quinn has presided over rising enrollments at the College during a time of decreasing or flat budgetary support from Erie County and the State of New York.
 ECC obtains approximately 19% of its financial support from Erie County.
 Quinn understands the need for proper funding for ECC.

 Quinn also has the advantage of having lived "the ECC experience" – as he termed it – within his own family.
 Quinn's wife, Mary Beth, attended ECC, taking courses for her nursing degree in their earlier years when the couple was also raising their family.

 Community involvement

 In 2008, Quinn was the dinner chair of the American Ireland Fund gala.
 The American Ireland Fund raises monies to support community development, peace, reconciliation, arts, culture, and education in Ireland.

 Quinn has also been either a member or chair of many civic organizations.
 He has chaired the Hamburg Industrial Development Agency.
 Additionally, he is or has been a member of the BryhLin Foundation; the Greater Buffalo Chapter of the American Red Cross; Hamburg Kiwanis Club; the Knights of Columbus; and the Hamburg Chamber of Commerce.
 He has also been a member of the United Way of Western New York; the Greater Buffalo Chamber of Commerce; and the Southtowns Sewage Treatment Agency.
 Further, he served on the boards of St. Francis High School in Athol Springs, New York; and the New York State Advisory Council of the American Red Cross.

+2020 Presidential Election

+On August 24, 2020, Quinn was one of 24 former Republican lawmakers to endorse Democratic nominee Joe Biden on the opening day of the Republican National Convention.